How to Apply

 Please submit application materials via email to the program coordinator.

 Selected candidates will be invited to a personal interview where they will meet with the Program Director, other members of the Nuclear Medicine section.
-Interviews are conducted on an ongoing basis.
-We are currently accepting applications for the 2022-2023 academic year.
+Applications can be submitted beginning August 1, 2021.
+Interviews will begin November 1, 2021.

 International Medical Graduates

 International Medical Graduates (IMGs) interested in applying to our program must register with the National Match (if applicable).
 Foreign applicants must be legally able to work in the U.S., or eligible to obtain work authorization.
-The University of Cincinnati Medical Center sponsors J-1 visas only for ACGME-accredited programs.
-We are unable to sponsor J-1 visas of J-1 waivers for our non-ACGME accredited fellowships.
+The University of Cincinnati Medical Center sponsors J-1 visas only for training programs.

 Individuals must have graduated from medical school within the past five years, completed a four-year residency in diagnostic radiology, be board certified or board eligible by the American Board of Radiology, must have passed all steps of the USMLE (including Step 3) and possess a permanently validated ECFMG certificate.